The Bankrate promise

-But fewer people talk about when you should sell a stock and why.
+Knowing when to sell a stock for profit — or when to cut your losses — can be a tough decision, even for experienced investors.
 Let’s take a closer look at when you should and shouldn’t consider selling a stock.

 1. You’ve found something better